 Following review of the student's presentations and all the facts and finding pertinent to the matter, the AIC will make a recommendation to the Dean, who will then make a decision.
 This decision is final and binding and cannot be appealed further.

 All academic misconduct grievances must begin at the first level contact.
-Grievances brought to higher level contacts without previously going through the appropriate grievance procedure will be referred to the appropriate step in the process, thus delaying problem resolution.
+Grievances brought to higher level contacts without previously going through the appropriate problem resolution.)